-If a student worship team applies and is selected for the cohort program, the Center for Worship and the Arts at Samford University will provide $2,000 towards costs to attend Animate, as well as several coaching conference calls and worship resources throughout the year.
+If a student worship team applies and is selected for the cohort program, the Center for Worship and the Arts at Samford University will provide $2,000 towards costs to attend Animate for two years, as well as several coaching conference calls and worship resources throughout the year.

-To join the cohort program, team leaders must acknowledge approval from their sponsoring congregation’s key leadership, which may include the Senior Pastor, Worship Pastor, and/or Youth Pastor.
-[Ideally, the leader will be one of these three individuals].
+To join the cohort program, team leaders must acknowledge approval from their sponsoring congregation or school’s key leadership, which may include the Senior Pastor, Worship Pastor, and/or Youth Pastor for churches and senior administration for schools.
+In the church setting, the applying leader ideally will be one of these three individuals.
 Each leader will assemble an intergenerational team of 4-12 individuals, approximately 70% of which must be teenagers with experience, interest, gifts, and capacity for worship in its myriad forms.

-The full team must attend Animate 2019 at Samford University in Birmingham, Alabama.
-After Animate, adult leaders will participate in two coaching calls (1 in Fall 2019, 1 in Spring 2020).
-The whole team will participate in two conference calls (1 in Fall 2019, 1 in Spring 2020).
-The team will return to Animate 2020 to talk about their project and reflect together on their work over the year.
+The full team must attend Animate 2020 at Samford University in Birmingham, Alabama.
+After Animate, adult leaders will participate in two coaching calls in the Fall of 2020 and two coaching calls in the Spring of 2021.
+The team will return to Animate 2021 to talk about their project and reflect together on their work over the year.

 What Will Cohorts Do?